praF02/anevicon/README.md

     -V, --version            Prints version information

 OPTIONS:
-        --display-periodicity <TIME-SPAN>
+        --date-time-format <STRING>
+            A format for displaying local date and time in log messages.
+Type `man strftime` to see the format specification.

+            Specifying a different format with days of weeks might be helpful when you want to test a server more than one day. [default: %X] --display-periodicity <TIME-SPAN>
             A time span per displaying test summaries.
 It isn't recommended to set a low value (say, 10ms) for performance reasons [default: 3secs]